csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

   * Household Size
   * Household Occupancy per Room
   * Current news stories that help connect these indicators
-1. Once at street level, observing to potentially identify patterns.

 **Counties with Highest Crowding Vulnerability**
 ![Overall SVI](/summer2020_research/images/crowding/Overall SVI_0_975_1_Selected Sites-09.png)

 The list of counties above are the most vulnerable based on the Crowding Social Factor from the Social Vulnerability Index (SVI).
-Six (6) of these counties were selected to break down to the census tract level to identify where crowding vulnerability is located.
-As described above, **high crowding and Covid-19 case rates** were considered the main vulnerability indicators to select these counties.
+Four of these counties were selected to break down to the census tract level to identify where crowding vulnerability is located.
+As described above, **high crowding and COVID-19 case rates** were considered the main vulnerability indicators to select these counties.

 --